 With large disks containing lots of folders and files it can take a while because the whole disk is searched for files that will be removed.
 When the icon disappears from the desktop, you can physically disconnect the device.

-Note: some devices (like the Garmin Montana) automatically reconnect after ejecting.
+Note: some devices (like the Garmin Montana and the GPSMAP 64) automatically reconnect after ejecting.
 You can prevent this by letting CleanEject not to eject the device, but to de-activate it instead.
 It somewhat the same thing: the volume is closed so that file corruption cannot occur; the difference is that the device will not be switched off.

-This can be accomplished by putting a text file with the name unmountme.txt in the root folder of the device.
+This can be accomplished by putting a text file with the name unmountme.txt in the root folder of the device, and an identical file in the root folder of the SD card.
 When you have a Garmin Montana it is sufficient to place this file on the SD card only.